 In this workshop Richard has drawn on his love of stitching, paying attention to time, labour and care to develop three days of stitching.

-The workshop will explore a combination of traditional hand embroidery techniques, how you do it and why you do it.
-You will explore the slowness and rhythms of hand stitching; the versatility and strengths of embroidery for drawing and mark-making, and the pleasure in having time to make.
+In this workshop you will explore a combination of traditional hand embroidery techniques, how you do it and why you do it.
+We will explore the slowness and rhythms of hand stitching; the versatility and strengths of embroidery for drawing and mark-making; and the pleasure in having time to make.

-You will explore how to create textures and patterns with embroidery, working a stitch in different threads changing its scale and spacing, and combining stitches to mark-make and draw.
-Practical help will be given by demonstrating the many ways in which this can be achieved using the most simple of hand embroidery techniques; no knowledge of particular and precise embroidery techniques are needed.
-The emphasis will be on both group and individual tuition.
+Create textures and patterns, work a stitch in different threads changing its scale and spacing, work freely, and combine stitches to mark make and draw.
+Practical help will be given by demonstrating the many ways in which this can be achieved using the most simple of hand embroidery techniques, no knowledge of particular and precise embroidery techniques are needed.

 To develop traditional hand embroidery skills.